deviousdevops/ie-bank-2024/docs/full_stack_developers.md

 ## Continuous Delivery (CD) Workflow for Backend

 The CD workflow for the backend describes the deployment pipeline and its steps for delivering backend updates continuously.
+After the build job is done, it the workflow deploys to the development, user acceptance testing, and production environments simultaneously.

 - **CD Workflow for Backend**: [CD Workflow for Backend URL]